Dr Leon Sealey-Huggins

 I have worked with a number of community organisations and civil society groups to broaden the conversations on climate change and social justice beyond the academy.
 In conjunction with Black Conscious Coventry I participated in an Ideas Cafe: Caribbean Studies Workshop.

 In addition to contributing non-academic publications, I am keen to share my research with as wide an audience as possible.
-I have appeared as an invited commentator on broadcast media including Al Jazeera (What's behind world's recent extreme weather events? - Inside Story), BBC, Russia Today, and Talk Radio.
+I have appeared as an invited commentator on broadcast media including Al Jazeera (What's behind world's recent extreme weather events? - Inside Story), the BBC, France24, and Talk Radio.

 Selected non-academic publications